Menzoberranzan: Advanced Dungeons & Dragons 2nd Edition

-John ONeill, for Black Gate, wrote "one of my favorite RPG settings of all time is Menzoberranzan, the 1992 boxed set from TSR that drew liberally from R. A. Salvatore’s best-selling Drizzt Do’Urden novels. [...]
+John ONeill, for Black Gate, wrote that "one of my favorite RPG settings of all time is Menzoberranzan, the 1992 boxed set from TSR that drew liberally from R. A. Salvatore's best-selling Drizzt Do'Urden novels. [...]
 Packed with 20,000 drow inhabitants, hundreds of thousands of humanoid slaves, and countless secrets and simmering rivalries, the home of the drow was an ideal adventure site for intrepid (and suitably high level) players".

 Author Jeff LaSala, on the influence of Salvatore's novels, wrote that at a signing he attended in the early 1990s "with my hard-earned and very limited money I also bought the Menzoberranzan boxed set (ahh, back when they still made boxed sets regularly), which detailed the city of Drizzt’s origin.
 Now Dungeon Masters and players alike could fill their campaigns with feuding noble houses, evil matron mothers, and vile plots, but this time with actual maps of the city and ready-made NPCs. [...]
 Never mind that I was never able to use much of this stuff in my nerdy Stranger Things-but-in-the-90s D&D group.
-But that’s okay—I still had innumerable hours of thinking up drow-based adventures ahead, whether I’d use them or not".
+But that's okay—I still had innumerable hours of thinking up drow-based adventures ahead, whether I'd use them or not".

 In November 1999, Drizzt Do'Urden's Guide to the Underdark (1999), by Eric L. Boyd, was released.
 Appelcline wrote that it "is the single-most comprehensive sourcebook on the realms of the Underdark that lie beneath the Sword Coast.
 It talks about the major peoples of the Underworld and details dozens of cities, including Menzoberranzan" and that "Boyd's extensive research results in Underdark being full of tiny references.
 For example, drow cities are drawn from the list in Drow of the Underdark and from obscure references in Menzoberranzan".

 A review for Pyramid identifies Menzoberranzan as one of "the most famous pieces of the Realms".